KelvinMitaki/busara/README.md

 - phone number

 Validation is done on the frontend before the form is submitted to the backend.
 The email must be a valid email address.
 Password and confirm password must match and not be less than six characters.
 The phone number must be a valid kenyan phone number starting with `2547`.
 If a phone number is already in use, an error will be generated from the backend which is shown nicely to the user on the frontend.
+The reason for frontend validation is to avoid how many times the server is hit by requests, so by validating data on the frontend, we'll only have one request to the backend to save user's data after it has been validated.

 <br/>
 <a href="https://e-commerce-gig.s3.eu-west-2.amazonaws.com/5efd9987b53dfa39cc27bae9/Screenshot+(102).png">